Skip to main content

 Citations:

-Each local educational agency (LEA) must ensure that ESY services are available as necessary to provide a free appropriate public education (FAPE).
+Each LEA must ensure that ESY services are available as necessary to provide a free appropriate public education (FAPE).
 Citations:

 The provision of ESY services is limited to the educational needs of the child and must not supplant or limit the responsibility of other public agencies to continue to provide care and treatment services pursuant to policy or practice, even when those services are similar to, or the same as, the services addressed in the child's IEP.
 Citations: